bendennett/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+For each doesn’t make anything. .map runs the effects of the function into a new array.

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object.
+In javascript function is something that can be passed through as an argument or parameter.

 3. What is closure?

+A closure gives you access to a functions outer state or lexical environment from inside a function.
+References to variables no in the block.

 4. Describe the four rules of the 'this' keyword.

+1. Global binding - this means everything that is in javascript, gigantic.
+  2. Implicit - called with a dot, it means it belongs to the object before the dot.
+  3. New Binding - refers to a specific object in a given instance.
+  4. Explicit Binding - Used to override or make subsets.
+Uses call or apply.

 5. Why do we need super() in an extended class?

+It refers to the parent class, it gives us access to the parent properties and methods.

 ## Project Set up